-'Play Doesn't Go On A Resume' - But Maybe It Should
+Why We Should Appreciate The Importance Of Play

 Ironically, the three qualities they most highly value — self-confidence, social skills, and academic skills — they linked to structured activities and organized sports, when all of them have been closely linked to play.

 To excel in the 21st century information economy, our children are going to need to be innovative, to be able to think outside the box.
-A 2010 survey of 1,500 CEOs cited “creativity” — more than rigor, integrity, or vision — as the key to success in an increasingly complex world.
+In fact, a 2010 survey of 1,500 CEOs cited “creativity” — more than rigor, integrity, or vision — as the key to success in an increasingly complex world.

 How do we get parents, educators, and society to value child-led play, to understand its mental and physical benefits and its connection to innovation and success, and to make time for it throughout childhood?
 What actions can we all take?
 How do we lead the charge on making this change?